SW-Social Work Courses

 SW 494.
 Practicum Seminar.
 3 Hours.

 This capstone course in Social Work is an integrative seminar that must be taken concurrently with SW 490 (Practicum in Social Work).
 The seminar reviews basic social work tools that will enhance the students' work with client systems by providing opportunities to increase their knowledge of the social work profession, practice collegiate collaboration for the benefit of clients, and engage in strategies for problem-solving.
 The seminar also provides a forum to review students' practicum experiences, discuss social work practice issues, and reflect on the relationship of these experiences to their overall social work education program.
-Honors Students will be required to complete an additional 100 hours involved in community based research.
+Social Work Honors Students will be required to complete an additional 100 hours involved in community based research.

 SW 496.
 Social Work Honors Seminar.
 3 Hours.

-This seminar is designed to enhance students’ problem solving skills, critical and independent thinking, and application of research/evidence-based practice.
+This course is designed to enhance students’ problem solving skills, critical and independent thinking, and application of research/evidence-based practice.
 Faculty mentors will assist students in exploring social work practice interest areas and will provide preparation for graduate study and/or professional careers in Social Work.
 This course is required for all Social Work Honors students.

 SW 498.
 Independent Study I. 1 Hour.